Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 Best & Worst Years for Mercury Mariner 1st Generation (2005-2007)

 When Mercury launched the Mariner in 2005, they were aiming for the stars – or at least the upper echelons of the compact SUV market.
-This ride was designed to be the upscale cousin of the Ford Escape, targeting drivers who wanted a bit more opulence in their daily drive.
+This ride was designed to be the opulent cousin of the Ford Escape, targeting drivers who wanted a bit more sophistication in their daily drive.

-In this first generation, 2007 takes the crown as the best year, while 2005 and 2006 are the ones you might want to think twice about.
+In this opening generation, 2007 takes the crown as the finest year, while 2005 and 2006 are the ones you might want to think twice about.

 The Best Year: 2007